Travel Tips and Tricks for Those With Mast Cell Activation Syndrome and Histamine Intolerance

 After that, I chose less adventurous trips.
 But I didn’t want Mast Cell Activation Syndrome and Histamine Intolerance to ruin my love of travel!

-We’ll look at what I learned and how to help keep mast cells calm.
-But first, let’s take a look at what those triggers may be.
+We’ll look at lessons from these travels and how to help keep mast cells calm.
+Let’s start with a quick look at what triggers you may encounter.

 Travel and Mast Cell Triggers